Testing light-traces-mass in Hubble Frontier Fields Cluster MACS-J0416.1-2403: Results

 Given that CATS and \grale~teams use the same strong lensing data sets, the difference between these two should be entirely due to the differences in the reconstruction method.
 A closer examination shows that at separations $2$\arcsecond$-10$\arcsecond~and magnitude cuts above $m_R=24$, CATS team correlation functions' amplitude is below that of \grale---one can say it shows a dip---and below a smooth extrapolation of $\xi(\theta)$ from larger separations.
 On these scales \grale's $\xi(\theta)$ looks smooth and rises monotonically in that region.
 In other words, compared to \grale, CATS \lenstool~mass maps show a steeper decline in correlation function with increasing separation.
 This is likely a consequence of how \lenstool~builds its mass maps as a superposition of large, smooth dark matter component(s) and mass spikes due to galaxies.
 There is no intermediate mass component that could bridge the gap and introduce more mass on these length scales around galaxies.

 \grale's $\xi(\theta)$ gentler decline with $\theta$ on scales $2$\arcsecond$-10$\arcsecond~or $10-50$ kpc may suggest that there is more galaxy-mass correlation on these scales, i.e. that galaxies, and especially those in the magnitude range $22\simlt m_R\simlt 24$, are more biased traces of mass in clusters than \lenstool~assumes.
 In this context it is interesting to recall a recent discovery of nearly a thousand low surface brightness galaxies with $1$~kpc~$\simlt R_e\simlt 3$~kpc in the center of Coma cluster \citep{kod15}.
 Since these galaxies are old and evolved, they likely existed in clusters at higher redshifts, comparable to those of HFF clusters.
-Though faint and likely low mass, they still outnumber cluster members roughly 5:1.
+Though faint and likely low mass, they still outnumber cluster members.
 These are not part of \lenstool~input, and if they cluster with brighter galaxies, they could contribute to higher correlation amplitude on scales of tens of kpc.

 In general, the somewhat different galaxy-mass clustering amplitudes found by the three groups imply distinct models of how mass is distributed in clusters, and have different implications for the cluster structure and evolution.
+For example, a larger galaxy-mass clustering amplitude, such as obtained by \lenstool~vs \grale, may imply that galaxies form at much higher density peaks of the matter distribution, or that only the most compact galaxies can survive in cluster centers.
+Hydrodynamic numerical simulations could help to further determine the implications of the degree of biasing within clusters.